Gabriel7ven/snap-page/README.md

 Areas I want to continue focusing on:

-- Accessibility improvements (ARIA labels and keyboard navigation)
-- Performance optimization for larger projects
-- CSS animations and transitions for smoother interactions
+- CSS transitions for smoother interactions
 - Testing strategies for interactive components
 - Utilization of React framework and Tailwind CSS